rmadar/root-with-pandas/README.md

 # ROOT-like analysis using pandas

 This repository shows basics example of ROOT tree analysis using standard python tools such as pandas.
 The TTree considered is not totally flat and contains vectors of floats, which can have different size from entry to entry.
+An attempt of parallel calculation was also tried.

 ### Tool comparison
 Three tools were compared in term of speed to load the dataset: